firmata/protocol/spi.md

 | 1       | 0                     | 1                  |
 | 2       | 1                     | 0                  |
 | 3       | 1                     | 1                  |

+#### use 7 bit encoding

+If this bit is set, the SPI_TRANSFER command expects the data in "7-bit" mode.
+Instead of using 2 bytes for bits 0-6 and 7 of each byte, 7 data bytes are packed into 8 transmitted bytes.
+This mode is only supported for the default wordSize of 8 bits.

 #### maxSpeed